 'Spoofing' fraud is on the rise.
 Don't fall for it

 The Credit Union does have systems that help detect unauthorized activity on credit and debit cards and those systems do make phone calls and send texts.
-However, they will not ask for any of information listed above.
+However, they will not ask for any of the information listed above.

-We’ve had multiple reports of such potential scams from Credit Union members with calls and texts seeming to come from our 800 number which, if saved in your phone, may only come up in your caller ID as “Credit Union.”
+We’ve received reports of potential scams from Credit Union members associated with our 800 number which, if saved in your phone, may only come up in your caller ID as “Credit Union.”
 The Credit Union does not call members from our 800 number as it is only for inbound calls from our members.
 When someone from the Credit Union calls, it will be from an 817 area code and we will leave a message if we get a voicemail.

 Protect yourself and remember these helpful hints

-1. We will not ask for personal information.
+1. We won't ask for personal information.

 2. Check the text message five-digit short code.

-Fraud text messages for suspicious credit and debit card activity will only be sent from a five-digit short code 23618 for debit cards, and 72488 for credit cards.
+Fraud text messages for suspicious credit and debit card activity will only be sent from a five-digit short code – 23618 for debit cards and 72488 for credit cards.